lachrist/otiluke/README.md

 ### `require("otiluke/node/infect")(transform, command)`

-It is also possible to by-pass the virus interface and directly provide a transformation function.
+This submodule can be used to by-pass the virus interface and directly provide a transformation function.

 ```js
 require("otiluke/node/infect")(transform, [main, ...argv]);